omarsar/omarsar.github.io/_posts/2017-08-26-55-minutes-work-5-minutes-break.md

 By the way, this life-hack was inspired after I read this amazing book called: [“Peak Performance.”](https://www.goodreads.com/book/show/31450959-peak-performance) If you are into life-hacking, I strongly suggest you take a look at this book.
 There are tons of real world accounts about people finding different ways to achieve “peak performance”, and under different settings.

 \\
+The audio recording for this post is also available below:

+\\
 {% include video id="C6SGA58V_XM" provider="youtube" %}